alipourhabibi/exercises-journal/logging/README.md

 ## Config file
 We have a configuration file that exists near the cli tool which configs the app, \
 The flags will override config in config.yaml file. \

+default of logging.out is /dev/stderr which is standard error

 config file is yaml, because,
 - It is human-friendly